ranfysvalle02/bvr-py/README.md

 ## Appendix: Understanding Key Parameters

-1. **`max_tokens_per_chunk`**: This parameter sets the maximum number of words, or tokens, that each chunk of text can contain.
-For instance, if it's set to 100, each chunk will contain up to 100 words.
-This is particularly important when working with models that have a limit on the number of words they can process at once.

-2. **`num_clusters`**: This parameter determines the number of groups, or clusters, into which the chunks of text will be divided during the clustering step.
-If it's set to 'auto', the number of clusters is calculated automatically based on the number of chunks.
-The more clusters there are, the more representative chunks will be selected, providing a broader overview of the text.

-3. **`chunk_size`**: This parameter sets the maximum size of each chunk in characters when the text is split into paragraphs.
-For example, if it's set to 1000, each chunk will contain up to 1000 characters.
-This is useful when you want to control the size of the chunks based on character count rather than word count.

-4. **`split_method`**: This parameter determines how the text is divided into chunks.
-If it's set to 'sentences', the text is split into sentences and then chunks are formed based on `max_tokens_per_chunk`.
-If it's set to 'paragraphs', the text is split into paragraphs and then chunks are formed based on `chunk_size`.

 ### How New Chunks Are Created

 Depending on the `split_method` chosen, the process of creating new chunks varies: